note

 BUT, what if you don’t know the names of the plants inside?

-In that case, you can’t go wrong with just placing the terrarium in a spot that gets a lot of indirect sunlight.
+In that case, you can’t go wrong with just placing the terrarium in a spot which gets a lot of indirect sunlight.
 Those are very neutral conditions, and most plants, excluding mosses, will thrive in such.

 Plant Groups And Their Lighting Needs

 An example of an extreme would be succulents.
 Succulents are plants that prefer low humidity and a lot of light.
-Putting them in a closed terrarium and placing them next to your moss terrarium, under the same light, would be extreme for them.
+Putting them in a closed terrarium and placing them next to your moss terrarium, under the same light, would be an extreme for them.
 And vice versa.

 I can make this article 100 pages long telling you about the specific conditions of each plant, to the exact c, but It’d just be overwhelming, and quite frankly not useful.
-Stick to the basics, do your due diligence, and unleash your creativity!
+Stick to the basics, do your due dilligence, and unleash your creativity!

 Terrarium Placement